DhivakarBhaskar/JKFLIPFLOP-USING-IF-ELSE/README.md

     end
 endmodule

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by: B.Dhivakar RegisterNumber:25016480
 */

 **RTL LOGIC FOR FLIPFLOPS**